 Biotinylated oligonucleotide was attached either through a 5’amine group or hydroxyl group depending on the surface tested.
 Streptavidin-Cy5 was used for detection and quantification of oligo bound to surface.

-TRIDIA™ and CodeLink® slides and coatings immobilize biological entities to surface materials.
+TRIDIA™ slides (formerly CodeLink® slides) and coatings immobilize biological entities to surface materials.

 - Reactive chemistry is homogeneous across entire surface for high signal and consistent results

 - Passivating polymer increases sensitivity by preventing non-specific binding of unwanted biomolecules

 - Thin, versatile photochemistry allows coating of various geometries and surface materials

 Analysis of Troponin on a Protein Microarray

 Lower backgrounds and better sensitivity with TRIDIA™ EP and TRIDIA™ BA Surfaces.
 The TRIDIA™ slide displays more distinct spots with consistently low background across the slide.